LA Banker Commits Suicide

 We won’t speculate on personal circumstances, but the broader conditions facing junior investment bankers remain a critical issue across the industry.

-There has been no public acknowledgment of Ben’s passing by the firm.
-While we won’t speculate on that decision, silence—even when well-intentioned—can prevent the conversations that lead to real change.
+Yet, just hours after his passing became known internally, Intrepid removed Ben’s profile from its website.
+The firm has made no public acknowledgment of his death.
+While we won’t speculate on that decision, silence (even when well-intentioned) can prevent the conversations that lead to real change.

-We share this story to honor Ben’s memory and to raise awareness about the urgent need for meaningful change in how the industry supports its junior talent.
+We share this story to honor Ben’s memory and to raise awareness about the urgent need for meaningful reform in how the industry supports its junior talent.

 If you or someone you know is struggling, help is available.
-The National Suicide & Crisis Lifeline can be reached by dialing 988, free, confidential, and available 24/7.
+The National Suicide & Crisis Lifeline is free, confidential, and available 24/7 at 988.

 If you want to share your experience or speak up about working conditions at your firm, you can do so anonymously here.